isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

 :isccmd:`subnet4-delta-del`.
 The commands described in :ref:`hooks-host-cmds` should be used to update, remove, and modify static reservations.

-The command is flexible and can delete the part of the subnet by either specifying the entire object that needs to be deleted, or just the keys identifying the respective object.
-The address pools are identified by the 'pool' parameter, the options are identified by the 'name' or 'code', and 'space' parameters.
-The 'space' parameter can be omitted if the option belongs to the default 'dhcp4' space.
+The command is flexible and can delete part of the subnet by either specifying the entire object that needs to be deleted, or just the keys identifying the respective object.
+The address pools are identified by the `pool` parameter; and the options are identified by the `name` or `code`, and `space` parameters.
+The `space` parameter can be omitted if the option belongs to the default `dhcp4` space.

 ::